30th anniversary of the 'Christmas Help Program' food drive

 INDIANAPOLIS (WISH) — After years of service to the community, an Indianapolis food drive is celebrating 30 years of giving.

-Rev. Richard Hunter and Martin University are teaming up to help Hoosiers with the Christmas Help Program.
-This year is the 30th anniversary of the program
+Rev. Richard Hunter and Martin University, with other partners in the community, are teaming up to help Hoosiers with the Christmas Help Program.
+This year is the 30th anniversary of the program.

+Rev. Hunter joined Daybreak to share how they’re helping over 700 families.

+The Christmas Help Program isn’t meant to feed families, but to help them, Hunter said.

 Families and individuals can call in at 317-347-1690 to the Christmas Help Program to sign up between Nov.
 29 – Dec.
 10.